Model Inversion meets Cryptographic Fuzzy Extractors: Introduction

 \section{Introduction}

-Machine learning (ML) systems are increasingly being used in security-sensitive applications, such as for authenticating users~\cite{2022:arcface,2015:facenet}, establishing content ownership~\cite{2021:neural-hash}, CSAM detection~\cite{2021:neural-hash}, and so on.
+Machine learning (ML) systems are increasingly being used in security-sensitive applications, such as for authenticating users~\cite{2022:arcface,2015:facenet}, {establishing content ownership~\cite{pizzi2022imgcopydetect}}, CSAM detection~\cite{2021:neural-hash}, and so on.
 In these applications, neural networks often encode security-sensitive inputs into vector representations called {\em embedding vectors}.
 For example, in face authentication, standard neural networks generate embeddings corresponding to a user's face image~\cite{2022:arcface,2015:facenet}.
 These embedding vectors are stored on databases of application service providers~\cite{2023:clearview-ai} or on authentication devices~\cite{2024:biometric-wallet}.

 Databases and devices storing sensitive information are frequently prone to breaches~\cite{2024:outabox-breach} and theft/loss~\cite{2024:biometric-wallet} respectively.
-This gives rise to a threat model where the attacker gains access to {\em all information persistently stored} in the database or the device, as is typical of attacks colloquially referred to ``smash-and-grab" attacks.
+This gives rise to a threat model where the attacker gains access to {\em all information persistently stored} in the database or the device, as is typical of attacks colloquially referred to as ``smash-and-grab" attacks.
 The breached information can be used to recover the original security-sensitive data corresponding to the embedding vectors, causing severe privacy risks.
-A well-known class of such attacks is called {\em model inversion}.
-Since their discovery in 2015 on deep networks~\cite{2015:model-inversion}, no defenses with strong formal security have yet been developed for model inversion attacks.
+A well-known class of such attacks is called {\em model inversion}~\cite{2015:model-inversion}.
+Since their discovery in 2015 on deep networks~\cite{2015:model-inversion}, defenses with strong formal security are yet to be evaluated against model inversion attacks.